August 10, 2018

 Call for nominations:

-These awards celebrate excellence in California Urban Forestry for the calendar year 2016.
-Winners will be announced and honored at the “Life Among the Leaves: Urban Forestry and Nature in Our Neighborhood” in the Marin County, August 23, 2017.
+These awards celebrate excellence in California Urban Forestry for the calendar year 2017.
+Winners will be announced on August 24, 2018.

 How to nominate

 - Download and complete the nomination form (one form for each nomination) with the appropriate contact details.

 - Tell us why the nominee should receive the award with a concise and complete description of 100 words or less.
 If absolutely necessary, 2 supplemental documents can be attached and/or uploaded with the nomination.

 - Include 3 to 5 photos.
 Upload photos to the Dropbox or add as an attachment if emailing nominations

 - Upload award entries:

 - Submit via email:

 - Send via post:

 Name your files so that they are easy for us to find.
 For example, if nominating Jane Doe for the Everyday Hero Award, the file name could be “EHA_Jane_Doe_1”.